httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

   ascending, relative, weighted preference.
 It must be in the range 0 to 10 inclusive.
 1 is the least preferred, 10 is the most preferred, and a value of 0 means "not acceptable".

+  Each Dictionary value can have zero or more Parameters ({{Section 3.1.2 of STRUCTURED-FIELDS}}).
+This specification does not define any Parameters but extensions MAY define them.
+Unknown Parameters MUST be ignored.

 Examples: